How to Get a Business Loan in 7 Easy Steps

 - Friends and family: Getting a family loan can save you from hard credit inquiries and high interest rates.
 However, it’s worth outlining all expectations in writing to ensure you don’t strain the relationship.

 - Personal loans for business: You can technically use personal loans for business purposes, which are typically easier to get than business loans.
-However, loan amounts may cap at $50,000 with higher APRs.
+However, loan amounts often cap at $50,000 with higher APRs.
 Additionally, you can’t claim interest on personal loans as a business tax deduction.

 Frequently asked questions